在坊間經常聽到闕於Growth Stock Investing, 其中代表人物有Peter Lynch, Philip Fisher.如果能夠掌握固中聽精要及發揮得宜,它的威力確是非常強大的.以下轉戟了一篇精采訪問,大家不妨看看這位高手的演譯,比較一下和大家心目中的有否出入.

 MM: Jack, as you look at companies that you invest in, what are some of the key characteristics that you are looking for?

+JL: I'm looking for companies that I can invest in and own for a long period of time.
+And because I'm taking that longer-term focus, I'm looking at a number of different characteristics.
 Generally, for a successful, rapidly growing small-cap company, I'm looking for a founder who is a visionary and entrepreneurial CEO who's come up with a unique, industry-changing business strategy.
 I'm looking for companies that have decent cash flow and hopefully can finance the majority of their growth internally.

 I don't like capital-intensive companies.
 I like companies that operate in very large fragmented industries where there's an opportunity to gain share over time.
 I like businesses with high recurring revenues.
 I like companies with above-average profitability in terms of ROE or ROIC and I like sustainable, organic sales and earnings growth.
 Those are some of the characteristics.